 Screening in early education is paramount.
 The OR State Dyslexia Guidelines in 2018 introduced universal screening to identify students at risk of dyslexia as early as kindergarten.
-Screening should cover the areas of phonemic awareness, alphabet knowledge, phoneme-grapheme and grapheme-phoneme association, single word decoding of real words and predictable non-words, rapid naming, reading comprehension and oral reading fluency.
-This will be a first step in identifying dyslexia in early education for public schools.
+Screening should cover the areas of phonemic awareness, alphabet knowledge, phoneme-grapheme, and grapheme-phoneme association, single-word decoding of real words and predictable non-words, rapid naming, reading comprehension, and oral reading fluency.
+This will be the first step in identifying dyslexia in early education for public schools.

 Dr. Reid Lyon (1998) in his statement the Overview of NICHD Reading and Literacy Initiatives found:

 - 5% of students learn to read effortlessly